 Public carving with Drew F. Cameron at the Oregon Veterans Home in their community room (located in The Dalles).

 August 17 | 1 p.m.

 Lecture about Combat Paper and this project at The Dalles-Wasco County Library.

 Exquisite Gorge Steamroller Print Event

-Come join in the fun at the culmination of the Exquisite Gorge Project, a collaborative printmaking project featuring 11 artists working with communities along a 220-mile stretch of the Columbia River.
+Come join in the fun as we create a massive 66-foot woodblock print using a steamroller!
+This is the culmination of the Exquisite Gorge Project, a collaborative printmaking project featuring 11 artists working with communities along a 220-mile stretch of the Columbia River.
 Artists worked with community members from their assigned stretch of river and carved images on 4 x 6 foot wood panels.
 Each completed panel will be connected end-to-end and printed using a steamroller to create a massive 66-foot print.
 Washington State Poet Laureate, Claudia Castro Luna, will be at Maryhill to create a poem commemorating the event and the Columbia River.
+Meet the artists at noon, then enjoy kids printmaking activities, music and more.
 Free on the grounds of Maryhill Museum of Art.

 Exquisite Gorge: The Witness, Oregon Arts Watch, June 18, 2019